casr/split-require-test/README.md

 The test script attempts to repeatedly make the build.
-As the output is always expected to be 4 files, we detect a hash change by simply looking for there to be not 4 files in the `bundle` directory.
+As the output is always expected to be 4 files, we detect a hash change by simply looking for there to be more than 4 files in the `bundle` directory, this means a new hash was generated for the same files.

 The file that changes represents the file comp3.jsx, which in turn, imports comp1.jsx and comp2.jsx, these last two are also imported by react-loadable in